Cabins in Maryland

 Most of Maryland experiences four classic seasons, with chilly, snowy winters and hot, humid summers.
 At the Chesapeake Bay beaches, the hot, humid summers are more tolerable, making it a big draw for people looking to cool off on their vacation.
 But for most of the state, late spring and early fall bring the most comfortable weather.
 Spring in Maryland brings out the blooms, and various cherry blossom and garden events lure visitors to admire the bright colors, while fall shows its own red, orange, and brown hues.
 Though western Maryland stays cooler year-round, the higher elevations receive more snow in winter, which attracts snowshoers and other winter sports enthusiasts.
 But even the eastern part of the state can see significant snowfall, resulting in cold, icy conditions that are best suited for exploring indoor attractions.

-What are the top things to do in Maryland?
+Top things to do in Maryland

 Cambridge